 Limitations:

 There are several notable study limitations.
 First, that the sleep metrics are self-reported by parents.
 Future studies may improve in this aspect by directly, objectively observing sleep behavior.
-Second, although potential sociodemographic covariates were included, external factors like significant life events that may affect temporal relationships.
+Second, although potential sociodemographic covariates were included, external factors like significant life events that may affect temporal relationships were not.
 Third, the facets of impulsivity examined in this study represents self-reported components of a complex, multifactorial construct.
 The five facets of impulsivity defined in the UPPS-P test look at impulsive behavior as a personality trait while it has also been described in terms of motor impulsivity and delay-discounting.
 6,7,9

 Statement of Scientific Impact